 Your wreath is ready to display!

 Now your beautiful yarn pumpkin wreath is complete.
 I really love the way it turned out.
-You’d never know I just winged it at first or that this is my first thick yarn project.
+You’d never know I just winged it at first or that this is my first chunky yarn project.
 At least I hope you wouldn’t know….

 Here are a few shots of this lovely wreath!
+(Keep reading for more DIY fall and Halloween decor ideas and free printables!)